dolunayozbilgin/Dolunay-Ozbilgin/README.md

 ## **Project Idea**
 In this project, I will analyze how chess-playing habits influence cognitive abilities such as reaction time, problem-solving, and decision-making speed.
 My goal is to understand the relationship between chess engagement and mental performance by collecting and analyzing chess gameplay data and cognitive test results.

+I decided to work on this topic, because chess is playing a huge role in my daily life.And, there are so many discussions about whether chess is beneficial for mental and cognitive development of young people.So, I want to make this ongoing debates clear at least for myself, while I am doing my hobby everday.Now, I will mention the keypoints of my work.

 ## **Description of Dataset**
 - **Total duration of each chess session**: I will manually record my chess playing time for each session.